Flagsmith/flagsmith-docs/docs/deployment/sizing-and-scaling.md

 ## API

 The API is completely stateless.
 This means it can scale out behind a load balancer almost perfectly.
+As an example, when running on AWS ECS/Fargate we run with:

+- `cpu=1024`
+- `memory=2048`

+In terms of auto scaling, we recommend basing the autoscaling off the `ECSServiceAverageCPUUtilization` metric, with a `target_value` of `50` and a 30 second cool-down timeout.

 ## Database